The Extremely Rare Head Of A Statue Depicting Roman Emperor Aurelian Has Been Discovered In Bulgaria

-The exceedingly rare head of a statue has recently been discovered Bulgaria that is believed to be that of the Roman Emperor Aurelian.
+The exceedingly rare head of a statue that has recently been discovered Bulgaria is believed to be that of the Roman Emperor Aurelian.
 The head was recovered in what was once the ancient Roman colony of Ulpia Oescus, which at the time of the statue’s sculpting was a highly powerful and influential Roman city.

-As Archaeology in Bulgaria have reported, lead archaeologist Assoc.
-Prof. Gergana Kabakchieva, who works with the National Institute and Museum of Archaeology in Sofia, noted that the statue head of Aurelian is a very rare find indeed, especially as the the vast majority of statues discovered today are not found with their heads still attached.
+As Archaeology in Bulgaria has reported, lead archaeologist Assoc.
+Prof. Gergana Kabakchieva, who works with the National Institute and Museum of Archaeology in Sofia, noted that the statue head of Aurelian is a very rare find indeed, especially as the vast majority of statues discovered today are not found with their heads still attached.

 “This is an extremely valuable find from the Roman city of Ulpia Oescus.
 Ancient Roman statues and especially heads of statues are found very rarely.
 In the Antiquity, they thought that removing the head of a statue stripped off its energy.
 We have found the more precious part – the head.”

-Other archaeologists who were involved during the discovery of Roman Emperor Aurelian’s head in Bulgaria include Deyan Dragoev from the Ruse Regional Museum of History and Vladimir Naydenov and Tinka Krasteva who work with the Pleven Regional Museum of History.
+Other archaeologists who were involved during the discovery of Roman Emperor Aurelian’s head in Bulgaria include Deyan Dragoev from the Ruse Regional Museum of History, and Vladimir Naydenov and Tinka Krasteva who work with the Pleven Regional Museum of History.

 The old Roman city of Ulpia Oescus can today be found in Northern Bulgaria in the town of Gigen, which is in the Pleven District.